 In terms of section 34(a) & (i) of the Local Government Municipal System Act 32 of 2000 each municipality must review its Integrated Development Plan (IDP) annually to assess its performance against measurable targets and respond to the demands of the changing circumstances.
-This is done through consultation with stakeholders that includes our communities, business and social partners.
+This is done through consultation with stakeholders that includes our communities, businesses and social partners.

 The IDP is a strategic plan for the development of the municipality.
-It allows us, as a municipality, to continuously plan ahead, work and deliver the services we are responsible for, over the next five years.
+It allows us as a municipality to continuously plan ahead, work and deliver the services we are responsible for.
 The IDP creates the framework within which the municipality will fulfil its mandate and apply its budget.
-It allows us to do short-, medium- and long-term planning for our entire municipal area, in the short term it assists in addressing issues or challenges that may be resolved within the relevant term of office while at the same time it provides space for the long-term development of the area in an Integrated and coordinated manner.
+It allows us to do short-, medium- and long-term planning for our entire municipal area, in the short term it assists in addressing issues or challenges that may be resolved within the relevant term of office while at the same time it provides space for the longterm development of the area in an Integrated and coordinated manner.
 The Municipal Finance Act (MFMA) of 2003, chapter 4 section 16, subsection 2, further directs Municipalities to table the final Integrated Development Plan as well as the final Budget before Council on or before the end of the financial year.
+The IDP public participation engagements were able to take place successfully in all 6 wards of Kgatelopele Local Municipality.
+Although much still needs to be done to alleviate the standard of living in order to create an environment that is conducive to economic growth in our community.
+The Mayoral Cleaning Project makes provision for employment to 40 participants for a duration of 6 months with the goal to grant fair opportunity to all.
+While continuously trying to curb the high rate of unemployment.
+We are also looking at Initiating more Skills Development programs for young people, furthermore to encourage registering of small businesses.
+Another focus area is our Local Health Facility, the long-term objective is to have a 24-hour operational service and to revive the mobile clinic in communities.